github/codeql/docs/language/learn-ql/python/introduce-libraries-python.rst

 Taint-tracking classes
 ----------------------

 The QL library for Python also supplies classes to specify taint-tracking analyses.
-The ``Configuration`` class can be overrridden to specify a taint-tracking analysis, by specifying source, sinks, sanitizers adn additional flwo steps.
+The ``Configuration`` class can be overrridden to specify a taint-tracking analysis, by specifying source, sinks, sanitizers and additional flow steps.
 For those analyses that require additional types of taint to be tracked the ``TaintKind`` class can be overridden.

 Summary